timmydd/nightwatch-appium/README.md

 Then start the server

-Then plug in a device
+Then plug in an Android device

 Then run npm test